Christopher Dorner was a renegade LAPD cop who made headlines for several days in February 2013.

 In 2007 Dorner was involved in the arrest of a schizophrenic man.
 During the arrest another officer kicked the 'mentally ill' person in the head, among other things, while the man was handcuffed.
 This is not that unusual, but Dorner filed a complaint against his fellow officer, which is extremely rare.
 Ultimately he was fired, accused of fabricating the accusation against a fellow officer.

-Mr Dorner spent several years appealing the firing and in 2011 the court made its last ruling against him.
+Mr Dorner spent several years appealing the firing until the court made its last ruling against him.

 Over the next several days, Dorner would kill several officers and some family members of officers, causing the police to go into a frenzy to defend itself.
 Numerous higher ranking officers considered possible targets were given bodyguards.
 The police shot up several vehicles that they thought he might be in, including one with two older women who were delivering newspapers.